HEFTIEProject/heftie-textbook/book/4-processing.md

 function(*args, **kwargs)
 ```

-Alternatively `joblib` has a builtin class, `joblib.Parallel`, to automatically execute many jobs in parallel[^joblib-backend]:
+Alternatively `joblib` has a builtin class, `joblib.Parallel`, to automatically execute many jobs in parallel[^joblib-backend].
+The `n_jobs` parameter controls the maximum number of concurrently running jobs.
+Commonly you'll either want to set `n_jobs=-1` to use all available CPUs, or set it to a custom number to limit the memory usage of multiple jobs running at the same time.

 [^joblib-backend]: Because of the way this textbook is built, we've had to manually specify `backend='threading'`.
 You shouldn't have to specify the `backend` parameter when running code yourself - for more info see the [`joblib.Parallel` documentation](https://joblib.readthedocs.io/en/stable/generated/joblib.Parallel.html#joblib-parallel).